Common Challenges and Solutions in Transformations

 The Challenge:

-Without a clear vision or well-defined goals, transformations can lose direction.
-Teams may struggle to understand what success looks like, leading to confusion and inefficiency.
+Without a clear vision or well-defined goals, transformations can quickly lose direction.
+Teams may feel confused about what they’re working toward, leading to inefficiencies and frustration.

 The Solution: